someguy20336/TypeRight/README.md

 This tool solves those problems by autogenerating those TypeScript files every time you build your project.

+**NOTE**: Version 0.7.0 has some small breaking changes, most notably with the attributes.
+You may also need to update the VSIX to the newest version - I am not quite sure if there will be compatibility issues between the extension and pre-0.7.0 Nuget Package.

 # Quick Start

 1. Find ["TypeRight" in Nuget](https://www.nuget.org/packages/TypeRight) and install it (generally to the web project, but it could be for any)